-This is the first year when apart from usual Intel machines we have really good laptops powered by the new AMD Ryzen 4000 series processors.
+This is the first year when we have really good laptops powered by the new AMD Ryzen 4000 series processors apart from the usual Intel machines.

-I have been using the laptop for more than 2 weeks and here is the honest account of the pros and cons that I have found on this machine during my testing.
+I have been using the laptop for more than two weeks and here is an honest account of the pros and cons that I have found on this machine during my testing.

-Asus VivoBook S14 is the latest Ryzen 4700U powered laptops and is one of the most powerful machines that you can purchase for normal school, college, or office work.
+Asus VivoBook S14 is the latest Ryzen 4700U powered laptop and is one of the most powerful machines you can purchase for normal school, college, or office work.

-It is a high-performance machine, so you will not need to upgrade it even after many years of use.
+It is a high-performance machine, so you will not need to upgrade it even after many years.

 Check Our Video Review for the Asus VivoBook S14 M433IA.

 The notebook display is decent.
 It's an FHD panel with 1920*1080 pixels resolution, 60 Hz, 16:9 panel.
 It has a max brightness of 250 nits which is more than sufficient to work indoors even in well-lit rooms.

 Due to the thinner bezels and 85% (screen body ratio), the laptop is not bigger than most 13.3-inch machines.
 In fact, when I started using it I thought it is a 13.3-inch laptop instead of 14 Inches.